 7. Every expression which is explained in any part of this Code is used in every part of this Code in conformity with the explanation.
+[Indian PC 1860, s.
+7]

 "Gender"

 8. The pronoun "he" and its derivatives are used of any person, whether male or female.